17 Apr 20194.5 out of 5

-One of the celebrations that is appointed to a very special territory in Iran is Gol-ghaltan in Kashan.
+One of the celebrations that are appointed to a very special territory in Iran is Gol-Ghaltan in Kashan.

 When the season of picking flowers come, everybody becomes happy.
-Women get together in the gardens and if they have new born babies or babies younger than two years old, open a big textile or theiy Chadoors and full it with Gol-e-mohamadi flowers.
-Let their babies in and throw a large amount of flowers on the baby’s head and body.
+Women get together in the gardens and if they have newborn babies or babies younger than two years old, open a big textile or their Chadoors and full it with Gol-e-Mohammadi flowers.
+Let their babies in and throw a large number of flowers on the baby’s head and body.
 They celebrate this day and think this acting will make their babies healthier and happier and the good smell of the flower will always be with their bodies.

 Do you want to experience the most luxuries travel with a chance to get to know a completely new culture and meet new people along with exploring the most amazing sights, all in one but in the cheapest price?
 You are on the right website then.travel to Iran.in Iran, you can have the best service at the lowest prices.
 In Gapatour our tour prices for a one-week vacation starts at 330 $, going around the whole country and letting you experience the best.
 A five-star hotel room in the middle of the capital, with all the services including GYM, SPA, Swimming pool, and etcetera would only cost you 45$ a night.
 Gapatour will make sure of your comfort and joy at the lowest prices.